biocypher/biochatter-paper/manuscript.md

 - **fact-checking** of LLM responses using a second LLM

-In the following, we briefly describe these components, which are demonstrated in our web app (https://chat.biocypher.org).
+In the following, we briefly describe these components, which are demonstrated in our web apps (https://chat.biocypher.org).

 ### Question Answering and LLM Connectivity